 Breakfast, dinner.Overnight Wales.

 This is the last day of your British Tour, and there is no sign of slowing down!
 The road from Cardiff to London is littered with history, stunning scenery and architectural delights.
-First stop for the day is Bath – a UNESCO World Heritage Sitefeaturing some of the finest architecture in Europe.
+The first stop for the day is Bath – a UNESCO World Heritage Site featuring some of the finest architecture in Europe.
 Join us on a guided walking tour of the town, and learn about the historical significance of the region, including the natural hot springs which supply the Roman baths – visited by over 1 million international tourists every year!
-Continuing on the last legs of your journey, you have an optional excursion which could have you unravelling one of the Worlds’ greatest mysteries.
+Continuing on the last legs of your journey, you have an optional excursion that could have you unraveling one of the Worlds’ greatest mysteries.
 Stonehenge – need we say more?
-You have the opportunity to witness an ancient and awe-inspiring structure, which has baffled scientists, tourists and historians for centuries.
+You have the opportunity to witness an ancient and awe-inspiring structure, which has baffled scientists, tourists, and historians for centuries.

 Van / Driver